acmei/Guide-for-Transplants/README.md

 ## Asking Questions
 If you have any addtiional questions, feel free to reach out to us via email or twitter.
-You can find most of us on twitter or contact the students who have volunteered to help answer questions.

 **Students**
 [Anita (moved from Ohio)](mailto:asovay@gmail.com?Subject=Ada%20Transplant)